 - Cleans system in just one sitting

-- Operates at high temperature for effective breakdown of sludge deposits
+- Operates at high temperature for the effective breakdown of sludge deposits

-As one of the best examples for power flushing on the market, the Adey MagnaCleanse proves how efficiently the job can be done.
+As one of the best examples of power flushing on the market, the Adey MagnaCleanse proves how efficiently the job can be done.
 Many of its benefits include:

 - Noticeably extended lifespan of heating system

 - Improves efficiency of boiler and central heating performance